tobser/mythteatime/README.markdown

 ## Features
 * create as many timers as needed
+* define different types of timers:
+    * reoccurring timers
-* define reoccurring timers, timers by timespan or timers with a fixed execution time
+    * timers by timespan
+    * timers with a fixed execution time
 * define multiple actions to execute when the timer expires:
     * execute jumppoints
     * run system key events